HOME BUYER LOANS

 Individual loans, not exceeding $20,000, shall be made available to eligible first-time home buyers.
 The loan amount shall be based on the purchase price of the home, the first mortgage loan amount and the cost of closing the purchase transaction:

 a.
 First: An amount equal to ten percent (10%) of the purchase price shall be attributed to the down-payment;

 b.
 Second: An amount equal to one percent (1%) of the first mortgagee's loan amount shall be allocated to fund the up-front cost of the FHA Mortgage Insurance Premium (MIP) or the conventional Private Mortgage Insurance (PMI) premium.

 c.
-Third: $4,000 shall be provided to fund standard closing costs.
-However, should the borrower's required two percent (2%) contribution to the transaction be insufficient to pay all additional and necessary prepaid items, the City shall consider funding those prepaid items in amount over and above the standard closing costs.
+Third: A maximum of $5,000 shall be provided to fund standard closing costs.
+However, should the borrower's required one percent (1%) contribution to the transaction be insufficient to pay all additional and necessary prepaid items, the City shall consider funding those prepaid items in amount over and above the standard closing costs.
 In no case shall the total assistance exceed $20,000.

 Monthly payments shall be amortized at an interest rate of zero percent (0%) for a term of 240 months.
-After 120 payments have been made, or the principal balance of the loan has been reduced by fifty percent (50%), the remaining principal balance or fifty percent (50%) of the loan balance shall be forgiven.
+After 120 payments have been made and the balance of the loan has been reduced by fifty percent (50%), the remaining principal balance or fifty percent (50%) of the loan balance shall be forgiven.